 ** RIP Monty – Our beloved little potbelly died January 2012, most probably from a blood disorder.
 We sure loved him and will miss him.
 [Our latest addition is Monty, a pink, gray and black pot-bellied pig.
 Monty is very inquisitive and sure of himself.
 He has made himself right at home and looks like he’ll get along just fine with our other pets.
 Monty came from Texas originally but we rescued him from a situation in Victoria.
 When he isn’t sleeping or eating, Monty is….well, actually he’s always sleeping or eating!]

 ** RIP Chloe – Josée’s first love, a black Great Dane.
-Chloe died before we actually reached the farm by we remember her fondly.
+Chloe died before we actually reached the farm but we remember her fondly.
 She was a wonderful dog and lived to the ripe ol’ age of 13, ancient in Great Dane terms.